emmyoncloud/sonarqube-on-linux/README.md

-# Installing and Configuring SonarQube on a Linux Server.
+# Installing and Configuring SonarQube on a CentOS Linux Server.

 **Why SonarQube?**